starknet-edu/starknet-accounts/README.md

 Although we are free to populate the signature field how we please, the StarkNet OS has a specific method for hashing [transaction data](https://docs.starknet.io/docs/Blocks/transactions#transaction-hash-1).

+Follow the prompt and collect 200 points.

+#### Signature 3 - 300 pts

 This transaction hash encompasses all the relevant `tx_info`, and typically the message_hash signed by account contracts.
 The account owner is thereby acknowledging all of the relevant transaction information:

 ```bash